smallhelm/level-fact-base/README.md

 user10 : Set email to "new@email"

  - April 18 -
-You    : What is the user10's email address?
+You    : What is user10's email address?
 aDumbDB: "new@email"

 You    : What was user10's email on April 3?